apache/maven-site/content/markdown/guides/mini/guide-maven-ci-friendly.md

 ## Multi Subproject Setup (Maven 4)

-When you are using Maven 4 with model version 4.1.0, you don't need to specify the versions of your parent and your project own dependencies thanks to [automatic version resolution](./guide-migration-to-mvn4.html#Automatic_versioning_in_multi_subprojects_setups) in Maven 4.
+When you are using Maven 4 with model version 4.1.0, you don't need to specify the versions of your subproject's parent and your project own dependencies thanks to [automatic version resolution](./guide-migration-to-mvn4.html#Automatic_versioning_in_multi_subprojects_setups) in Maven 4.
 In addition to this, you don't need the [Flatten Maven Plugin][flatten-maven-plugin] like you did with Maven 3.

 [flatten-maven-plugin]: https://www.mojohaus.org/flatten-maven-plugin/